mikepetersyn/key-value-stores/README.md

 127.0.0.1:12000> exit
 ```

-Stay in the container for a moment and get an overview by running the command `rladminstatus`, to get information about the deployment.
+Stay in the container for a moment and get an overview by running the command `rladmin status`, to get information about the deployment.

 ![rladminstatus](./images/rladminstatus_0.png "rladminstatus")

 As you can probably see in this overview, we have not yet made any special settings regarding clustering and replication.
 In the next step, we will add new nodes to the cluster and enable replication and sharding.

 ---

+# 3. Extend your Cluster
+Now it is time to add new nodes and perform a cluster join.
+You will also enable clustering and replication for the database.

+:watch: *Time to complete:* ~20 minutes

+## 3.1 Adding New Nodes

+To add new nodes to the cluster, you need to start new containers.
+For this you can use the command from section [2.1](./README.md#2.1-Load-the-Redis-Image) Please note that all nodes run on the same host.
+This means that you have to assign different values for the different endpoint ports.

+Example: `-p 8443:8443` is already taken by redis-node1.
+Try something like `-p 8444:8443` etc.